Dante-Masciotra/Dante-Masciotra/README.md

 # 💫 About Me:
-🔭 I’m currently Learning about Cyber Security and Hacking <br>💬 Ask me about FIRST Robotics and Hackathons<br>📫 How to reach me: masciotd@uwindsor.ca<br>⚡ Fun fact I am a licensed Scuba Diver
+🔭 I’m currently learning about Cyber Security and Hacking <br>💬 Ask me about FIRST Robotics and Hackathons<br>📫 How to reach me: masciotd@uwindsor.ca<br>⚡ Fun fact I am a licensed Scuba Diver

 ## 🌐 Socials: